section-engineering-education/engineering-education/content/articles/optimizing-ml-models-with-optuna/index.md

 ---
 In this tutorial, we will learn about Optuna - a framework to automate the hyperparameter search.
 Here, we will find the best hyperparameters for an XGBoost regressor model.
 <!--more-->
-[Optuna](https://optuna.org) is a software framework that automates the learning optimization processes.
-These optimization processes aims to reduce the amount of time and effort required to complete a machine learning project while improving its performance.
+[Optuna](https://optuna.org) is a software framework that automates learning optimization processes.
+These optimization processes aim to reduce the amount of time and effort required to complete a machine learning project while improving its performance.

-Hyperparameter are a set of arguments that controls the learning process in machine learning algorithms.
+Hyperparameters are a set of arguments that controls the learning process in machine learning algorithms.

 Optuna uses grid search, random, bayesian, and evolutionary algorithms to find the best values for hyperparameters.